Kerwood/pubsub-push-config-injecter/README.md

 Add an annotation to your PubSubSubscription that points to the secret key that holds the endpoint value.
 The annotation value shold be `<namespace>/<secret-name>/<secret-key>`.

+You still need to add `spec.pushConfig.pushEndpoint` with a dummy value or else the subscription will not be created as a push subscription.
 ```yaml
 apiVersion: pubsub.cnrm.cloud.google.com/v1beta1
 kind: PubSubSubscription